 Another famous figure from the Roman world, which was of African origin, was Lucius Quietus.
 It was a Roman officer and legate of Judea in 117 CE who was of Moroccan origin and was the son of a tribal chief.
 Lucius’ father and his warriors supported the Roman legions in their efforts to pacify the Roman province Tingitana Mauritania during the Aedemon revolt in the 40s of 1st century CE.
 Being a useful ally in that area, he was honoured with the award of Roman citizenship.
 Lucius served as an auxiliary officer in a Roman cavalry, recruited from free Moorish tribes.
 In time, he became a senator and became the legate of Judea.

-Many Romans of African descent, like Quietus, reached the high levels of their military career and stationed away from their home sides.
+Many Romans of African descent, like Quietus, reached the high levels of their military career and were stationed away from their home sides.
 Many officers and soldiers served, for example, in the 3rd century CE next to Hadrian’s wall.
 A certain inscription proves that the auxiliary unit Numerus Maurorum Aurelianorum served in Aballava (today’s Burgh-by-Sands in England).
 The unit was completely recruited from the Mauritanian population.

 Excavations from the period 1951-1959 proved that among the exhumed skeletons in Britain, some were of African origin.
 What is worth emphasizing is the aforementioned emperor Septimius Severus who legalized marriages between soldiers and local women.
 In this way, children from mixed couples were born.
 Historian Anthony Birley in his book “Septimius Severus: The African Emperor” explains that between 193 and 211 CE the Roman Empire was a multicultural mix of people from Syria, Germania, Britain, Spain and Africa.
 In addition, he claims that at that time eight men of African origin commanded Roman legions in the north, and others were equites.